-The Matrix object is a type of table, and like the Table object it consists of rows, columns and cells.
-It is not now beforehand how many rows and columns a matrix will contain - it depends on the data.
+The Matrix object is a type of table, and like the Table object, it consists of rows, columns, and cells.
+It is not known beforehand how many rows and columns a matrix will contain - it depends on the data.

 The object looks like this:

-When adding data, the matrix is grows in height and width.
+When adding data, the matrix grows in height and width.
 The result may look like this: